If you are not a current OTAC member, or if your membership has recently lapsed, you will not be able to use this login.

 - Provide evidence-based recommendations (structures, strategies, and trainings) to educate OTAC leadership on how to engage in structured, well-facilitated, open dialogs about diversity, equity, and inclusion

 - Assess the function and future of the Ad Hoc Committee

-- Competency of DEI: Self-Paced Learning (With free CE)
+- Competency of DEI: Self-Paced Learning (With CE)

 Coalition of Occupational Therapy Advocates for Diversity (COTAD)

 To address issues of systemic racism and oppression, occupational injustice, healthcare equity, and educational decolonization.
 More Information

 This Association is to help organizations create inclusive workplaces with tools to support a business of various types and sizes to implement DEI initiatives, including how leaders can take action for equity, white people for racial justice.
 More Information

 The purpose of this network is to advocate for state-level policies and resources to advance LGBTQ health bringing together non-profit providers, community centers, and researchers for common purposes.
 More Information